ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_info/overview.md

 ---
-title: Course Resources
+title: Overview and Resources
 layout: default
 ---

+# About this course

+CSE 30 is an undergraduate course in computer organization and systems programming.
+The goals are:

+* To understand the organization of modern digital computers
+* To understand the various components of a computer and their interrelationships.
+* To understand a specific architecture/machine with emphasis on systems programming in C and Assembly Language.

 # Required and Recommended Resources

 ## Required textbooks

-* Digital Design and Computer Architecture: ARM Edition, by Sarah Harris and David Harris.
+* Digital Design and Computer Architecture: ARM Edition, by  Harris and Harris.
 Free e-copy available through UCSD library [link to e-book](http://www.sciencedirect.com/science/book/9780128000564).
 The book can only be accessed on the UCSD network/VPN.

 * C Programming: A Modern Approach, 2nd Edition by K. N. King.
 Available for rent or purchase on [Amazon](https://www.amazon.com/gp/offer-listing/0393979504/ref=dp_olp_all_mbc?ie=UTF8&condition=all)